kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/grafana.md

 ### Grafana authentication configuration

-The Kiali CR provides authentication configuration that will be used also for querying the version check to provide information in the Mesh graph.
+The Kiali CR provides authentication configuration that will be used to connect to your grafana instance and for detecting your grafana version in the Mesh graph.

 ```yaml
 spec: